teeekay/CarND-MPC-Project/AnthonyKnightTerm2Assignment5.md

 <img src="https://raw.githubusercontent.com/teeekay/CarND-MPC-Project/master/examples/Waypoints.png?raw=true"  width=400>

-The critical area of the track where my implementation of the MPC controller had the most problems was in or after curve number 3, where the car would either hit the concrete barrier on the outside of the main curve or hit the concrete barrier on the opposite side of the track after coming through the curve.
+The critical area of the track where my implementation of the MPC controller had the most problems was in or after curve number 3, where the car would either hit the concrete edge on the outside (left side) of the main curve or hit the concrete edge on the opposite (right) side of the track after coming through the curve.
 In order to push the maximum speed higher on this track, I globally biased the value of the second coefficient used to calculate the reference_CTE when the speed increased beyond 70 mph.
 This should result in the car moving to the right on the track.
-I did not like this solution as it is only applicable to this track, and would cause the car to perform worse on a mirror track, or if the car had to travel in the opposite direction.
+I did not like this solution as it is only applicable to this track, and would cause the car to perform worse on other tracks, or even travelling around the same track in the opposite direction.

 ### Throttle Constraints (No Braking!)

 I did not like the way that braking (reverse throttle) was applied by the solver, generally finding that it was applied too late in curves.
 This might be because the more dynamic model in the simulator produced different results than the kinematic model was predicting.
-I decided to limit the solver to using coasting (zero throttle) as the only means whereby velocity could be reduced.
+I decided to limit the solver to using coasting (near zero throttle) as the only means whereby velocity could be reduced.
+The throttle actuator was limited between 0.05 and 0.95.

 ### CTE